TheOldZoom/ZoomHandler/README.md

 ## Overview

-ZoomHandler is a event & command handler related to discord.js v14
+ZoomHandler is a event & slashCommand & messageCommand handler related to Discord.js v14

 ## Installation